-Guacamole dip is traditionally Mexican recipe made by mashing ripe avocados with lime juice, cilantro, and jalapeños.
+Guacamole Dip is a traditional Mexican recipe made by mashing ripe avocados with lime juice, cilantro, and jalapeños.
+Everyone loves this Salsa de Guacamole recipe because it is quick, easy, and a tasty dip that goes with just about everything.

-Exposure to oxygen in the air causes an enzymatic reaction and turn the sauce brown.
-Store the guacamole in an air-tight container or wrapping tightly in plastic to prevent color change.
+It’s important to remember that when an avocado is cut, exposure to the air will cause an enzymatic reaction turning the avocado brown within a few hours.
+You should always store the guacamole dip in an air-tight container or wrapping it tightly in plastic to slow the color change.

 History of the Avocado